Office of Sustainability

 New energy efficiency project dashboard

 Every year, Brandeis conducts multiple energy reduction projects.
-This year we are debuting a new energy efficiency project tracker and dashboard for public visibility.
+During the Year of Climate Action, we debuted a new energy efficiency project tracker and dashboard for public visibility.
 Now, all of our current and some recent energy efficiency projects are detailed for public viewing in GRITS, a project-management web platform, so you can see the energy, financial, and carbon savings data from our campus projects, as well as view a catalog of completed projects from other institutions that have opted into public sharing.
 New projects will be incorporated into the public catalog and dashboard going forward.
 To view our projects individually, click the link below, enter your email address if prompted, and select Brandeis in the institution list.

 VIEW OUR PROJECTS in GRITS